Frequently asked questions about diagnostics and usage data for System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-The following are frequently asked questions about diagnostic and usage data for System Center Configuration Manager:
+This article provides answers to frequently asked questions about diagnostic and usage data in Configuration Manager.

-Telemetry cannot be turned off.
+Telemetry can't be turned off.
 However, you can choose the level of telemetry data that's collected.
-You can also use a service connection point in offline mode to help manage when telemetry data is submitted.
+To help manage when telemetry data is submitted, use the service connection point in offline mode.

 The current branch of Configuration Manager needs to be updated on a regular basis to support new versions of Windows 10 and Microsoft Intune.
-Microsoft requires at least the basic level of diagnostic and usage data to keep the product up to date, improve the update experience, and improve the quality and security of the product.
+Microsoft requires at least the basic level of diagnostic and usage data.
+This data is used to keep the product up-to-date, improve the update experience, and improve the quality and security of the product.

 Diagnostic and usage data is stored for one year.

 No. Diagnostics and usage data is only sent after the site is installed and operational.

 The SQL stored procedures run every seven days from the date the site is installed.
 In online mode, the service connection point is configured to upload the data after the queries run.
 In offline mode, the administrator uses the service connection tool to upload the data.
-(Note that the data is not initially available for offline use until seven days after the site is installed.)
+(The data isn't initially available for offline use until seven days after the site is installed.)

-As shown in the description of the levels of diagnostic usage data collection for System Center Configuration Manager, site details include time zone information from each site.
+As shown in the description of the levels of diagnostic and usage data, site details include time zone information from each site.
 This information can provide insight into the broad geolocation and global dispersion of sites in a hierarchy.
-However, no network details are collected, (such IP addresses or more detailed geographic information).
+This data doesn't include any network details, such as IP addresses or more detailed geographic information.
+For more information, see the list of diagnostics and usage data articles, and find the levels of diagnostic and usage data collection for the version you're using.